 For a ghoulish experience in Norfolk, phantom chasers can book a trip to Raynham Hall, which holds the ‘We’re Good To Go’ mark.
 Built in 1619, the most famous ghostly sightings at this grand house centre on a pale white-shaped spectre, also known as the ‘Brown Lady’, who appears to unsuspecting guests.
-In 1936, two visiting professionals even managed to take a photo that captured the curious ghostly shape…bring your cameras along to selected open days at the hall to see what you capture!
+In 1936, two visiting professionals even managed to take a photo that captured the curious ghostly shape… visitors can bring their cameras along to selected open days at the hall to see what they capture!

 As well as offering a great day out for the whole family, with 55 rides, live shows and attractions, this Halloween Legoland Windsor Resort is running a spook-tacular event for all the little monsters out there!
 Taking place from 15 October to 8 November 2020, Lord Vampyre is throwing a special Halloween themed party with lots of fang-tastic activities to keep youngsters entertained.

 Different attractions will have varied measures in place.
-You are encouraged to check all locations, attraction and event websites before travelling, so you can explore Britain with confidence.
+Visitors are encouraged to check all locations, attraction and event websites before travelling, so they can explore Britain with confidence.